shanecole/rsipstack/README.md

 # rsipstack - A SIP Stack written in Rust

-**WIP** This is a work in progress and is not yet ready for production use.

 A RFC 3261 compliant SIP stack written in Rust.
 The goal of this project is to provide a high-performance, reliable, and easy-to-use SIP stack that can be used in various scenarios.

 ## Features